top of page

 I know I’m not alone.
 We’re living in a world designed to hijack our attention.
 If you feel scattered, distracted, constantly tugged between tabs and texts and notifications—you’re not broken.
 You’re just swimming in a current that’s pulling you away from yourself.

 The good news?
 You don’t need to quit technology or become a digital hermit to get your mind back.
 You just need to pause, notice, and start making small, deliberate changes.
+If you’re struggling, remember that talking to someone you trust, or talking to a professional, can make a real difference.
+Children are also affected by digital distractions, and these strategies can help them improve focus and self-regulation too.

 Try a weekend without social media.
 Or set a timer and focus on one task for 30 minutes.
 Or just go for a walk without your phone and see what your mind does when it’s left alone for a while.
+Write about your experiences to process and reflect on what you notice.
+Focus on creating new habits and keep improving attention as an ongoing goal.

 You might be surprised at what bubbles up.